Admissions & Aid

 With a background and training in computer science, you could go on to become a software applications developer, computer systems analyst, robotics engineer, network systems administrator, database manager, or web developer, or you could continue on to higher degrees in computer science or computer engineering.

-A student excused, without credit, from a course may not take the course for credit later, except with permission of the chairperson.
+A student excused, without credit, from a course may not take the course for credit later, except with permission of the chair.

 The department chair, with the approval of the chair of the department’s undergraduate curriculum committee, may allow substitutions for one or more of these requirements consistent with the educational goals of the program.